Azhar Hussain: Background

-Azhar Hussain belongs to Tehsil and District Muzaffargarh and is a resident of village near Modka.
+Azhar Hussain belongs to Tehsil and District Muzaffargarh and is a resident of a village near Modka.

 Career

 Pakistan Army

 He joined Pakistan Army in year 2002 and was recruited in Baloch Regiment.
 During the initial days of his service, he competed in Unit/ Formation level wrestling competitions and displayed excellent competitive skills of wrestling.

 Basing on his talent, he was selected to join Army Camp for further training under qualified Junior Commissioned Officer, Coach Subedar Hashim Ali.

 Wrestling

 2010

 Hussain participated in the 55 kg class in both freestyle and Greco-Roman at the 2010 Commonwealth Games in New Delhi, India.
 He won a silver medal in Greco-Roman after he was defeated (11-0) by Rajender Kumar in the final.
 In the finals of the freestyle event he won the gold, defeating his Nigerian opponent and securing the country's first title since the 1970 Commonwealth Games in Edinburgh, where they won four golds.